CHIN 7008 - Translation & Interpreting: Cultural Communication

 Learning & Teaching ModesSkills required for transcultural communication in translating and interpreting as certified translators and certified interpreters

 will be developed through a task-oriented, skill-based approach.
 Students will be encouraged to participate actively at every stage of

 learning.
 There are three contact hours per week: Critical analysis on homework and assignments will be conducted in lectures.
 Students are encouraged to group up and spend at least one hour per week on SGDE group assignments and discussions.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The total workload is 156 hours at minimum per semester, or 13 hours each week for 12 weeks.
 In addition to the three-hour in-class contact hours, and one hour for unsupervised SGDE activities, students are expected to spend at least 9 hours out of class each week on average.
 These include 4 hours on self-guided practice, 3 hours reading and research, and 2 hours assignment preparation.

-Learning Activities SummaryWEEK LECTURE TOPIC
+Learning Activities SummaryWEEK TOPIC

-1 Introduction: Language and culture
+1 Introduction: Translating and interpreting culture

 2 Translating traditional thoughts and values

 4 Translating politics and society

 6 Translating literature I